solana-mobile/solana-mobile-doc-site/docs/mobile-wallet-adapter/web-installation.md

 ## Enable remote connection

-To enable the remote connection for desktop viewers, you need to configure a `reflectorUrl` parameter in the register function.
+To enable the remote connection for desktop viewers, you need to configure the `reflectorUrl` parameter in the register function.
+If not provided, the wallet will only register on mobile environments.

 The `reflectorUrl` should point to a [*reflector WebSocket server*](https://solana-mobile.github.io/mobile-wallet-adapter/spec/spec.html#reflector-protocol) endpoint that reflects all communication between the web app and the wallet app.